RaidenOS/scratchpad/ideas/extract/stuff.md

 Should be able to load up the mod, and game feels like it got an update from the creators itself.

 Each character gets 8 new skins.
-Each skin should fit, have a reason to be in, and not be overdone.
+If 8 skins are not possible, then atleast 4. (usually new model based, like olimar & alph) Each skin should fit, have a reason to be in, and not be overdone.
 Models shouldn't really be included unless they are high enough quality.